 Subscription Management: Conventional methods of enabling and managing subscriptions are not very relevant for industrial or consumer IoT.
 Commissioning or decommissioning of endpoints/devices and on-boarding of new devices makes subscription management a complex and expensive operation.

-Gemalto’s On-Demand Connectivity offer for MNOs counters these challenges through these solutions:
+Gemalto’s eSIM solutions offer for MNOs counters these challenges through these solutions:

 Gemalto On-Demand Subscription Manager (OSM)

 Based on the latest GSMA specifications and built on Global Platform standards, OSM empowers MNOs to provide seamless subscription management capabilities to its consumers and enterprise customers.
 It offers a unified platform for MNO profile management, eSIM order management and high-speed MNO profile download.
 OSM essentially puts MNO in the driving seat to own the cellular subscription, simplifying the supply chain and empowering new revenue streams.

 Download the brochure